Bashō’s Oku no Hosomichi (Narrow Roads of Oku)

 A few are out of the way and hard to find.
 I had help from a website from a detailed account of a twenty-first century walking journey along the route, with Japanese and English narrative, photos, and maps: “Walking on ‘The Narrow Road to The Deep North,’” in “Leisurely Walkings-Tours in Retirement,” at the website Small Occurences at My Home.
 The author (an anonymous retiree of a construction company) and his walking companion, Mr. SSK, covered Bashō’s route in nine trips between Summer 06 and Spring 09.

-The excerpts from “The Narrow Road to the Deep North” (indented and italicized below) are from the translation posted at Tim Chilcott: Literary Translations.
+Note on Translations: The italicized translations are from “The Narrow Road to the Deep North,” posted at Tim Chilcott: Literary Translations.
 Chilcott graciously allows "material on the site to be copied, on condition only that the customary appropriate acknowledgements are made, and that the copying is not undertaken for profit."
 The translations of the haiku with the Japanese underneath the English are my own.
+The non-italicized indented translations are from my translation in progress.

 Note on Days of the Lunar Calendar: Oku no Hosomichi was composed in the context of the Chinese lunisolar calendar, which was adopted in Japan during the Nara Period.
 The lunar year begins on the first day of the first moon of spring, which is the second lunar cycle after the lunar cycle that contains winter solstice.